Artificial Intelligence

 2 Academic AI Techniques:

-Fuzzy Logic and Fuzzy State Machines, Case Based Reasoning, Genetic Algorithms, Reinforcement Learning, Probabilistic Techniques, Artificial Neural Networks, Clustering Algorithms.
+Fuzzy Logic and Fuzzy State Machines, Genetic Algorithms, Reinforcement Learning, Probabilistic Techniques, Artificial Neural Networks, Clustering Algorithms.

 3 Applications of AI: